What Is the Shear Strength of Soil? Tests & Formula

 Soil shear strength depends on many elements, one fundamental consideration being the type of soil.
 The particles of most soils are essentially incompressible, and soil masses have no tensile strength.
 Soils fail when one block of soil moves relative to another block and the soil particles at the failure plane move over each other.

 This is what is known as shear.
 When particles move across each other, the resisting (or shear) force is friction.
-The shear resistance, or shear strength of soil, is related to the physical characteristics of the soil, including particle size, shape, distribution and orientation, but also the stresses acting on the soil at that location.
+The shear resistance, or shear strength of soil, is related to the physical characteristics of the soil, including soil particle size, shape, distribution and orientation, but also the stresses acting on the soil at that location.

 Ground Coffee 'Ask Andrew' Episode 5: Andrew Lees explains what the shear strength of a soil is.